jonahmajumder/canvasgui/README.md

 ```
 If any of these are deemed invalid (or no file is detected), a GUI will prompt the user to fill them in.
 This interface also allows the user to save entered credentials for future use.

+### Echo360 Support

+My instution uses the [Echo360](https://echo360.com/) platform to host recorded lectures.
+The Canvas API presents this feature as an "external tool" without much access to the associated data.
+Because this is a feature I use frequently, I built the ability to access this data into my app.
+While the Echo360 platform exposes a RESTful API, it is not accessible to the average (student) user.
+Therefore, data is simply accessed via an authenticated `requests.session`.
+This means that the only credentials needed are those normally used with the web interface.

+Credentials can be included in a file analagous to `.canvasdefaults`, called `.echocredentials`, also located in the user's home directory (/Users/\<username\>/.echocredentials).
+It is also a json file and must have the (self-explanatory) keys `email` and `password`.
+If this file is not present (or incorrectly configured), the application will simply treat Echo360 features like any other external tool.

 ### Nonstandard (Direct) Dependencies
 (All available on PyPI)